19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Locate Object.md

 You can choose a specific object if you have seen or studied it in detail.

 ---
-*Upcast: Increase the range by 60 feet per spell level.*
+*Upcast: Increase the range by 1 [Zone](../../../../Game%20Procedures/Core%20Procedures/Zone.md) per spell level.*